Game accessibility: Advocacy

-Games Journalism articles advocate for accessibility in two ways, generally.
-First, with simple awareness.
-More discussion on the topic aids in "justifying the need to address these challenges in the breadth of game culture".
-And second, with solutions to accessibility problems benefiting players and developers alike.
+Games journalism articles generally advocate for accessibility in two ways: first, simple awareness, as more discussion on the topic aids in "justifying the need to address these challenges in the breadth of game culture"; and second, solutions to accessibility problems benefiting players and developers alike.

-Several Media Outlets and Game Development/Production Companies participate in Global Accessibility Awareness Day campaigns to raise funds and spread awareness among the public as well as their own staff.
+Several media outlets and game development/production companies participate in Global Accessibility Awareness Day campaigns to raise funds and spread awareness among the public as well as their own staff.

 Stevie Wonder, while presenting at the 2009 VGA Awards, spoke out about game accessibility requesting the industry create more accessible games.

 Several advocacy organizations and groups have been formed to raise awareness within the game industry of the importance of making games accessible.